TheKevJames/web/readmes/oss.rst

 Active OSS Projects
 -------------------

-These are the "brag-worthy" ones.
+These are the "brag-worthy" and "public use" ones.
 Recruiters, look here.

 - I am the primary maintainer of the `coveralls-python`_ project used by ~12k OSS projects on GitHub.
 No affiliation with `Coveralls`_.
 Over 13M downloads.